 No matters or circumstances have occurred since the end of the financial year which significantly affected or may significantly affect the operations of the Company, or the state of affairs in future financial years.

 Likely developments and future results

 The Company continues to sell electricity at the Queensland Government's notified prices in regional Queensland.

-Director's Report
+Director's Report For the year ended 30 June 2019

 Community Service Obligations